PCMR BUILDS

 Q: What if I need wireless internet connectivity?

-Most of our builds should come with motherboards with built-in wi-fi and/or a cheap wifi dongle should be available for you in the augmentations list.
+Most of our builds should come with motherboards with built-in wi-fi.
+Also, a cheap wifi dongle should be available for about 10 dollars.
 Check the motherboard specs to make sure it has wi-fi.
 Keep in mind there are other options such as MoCA adapters and Powerline Ethernet, or just a straight out superfast ethernet cable connected from the router to your motherboard.

 Further Help and Contact

 Questions, comments, concerns related to the page or the builds?
-If you want to visit the builds subreddits, go to /r/PBBuilds or /r/PCMasterRaceBuilds.
+If you want to visit the builds subreddits, go to r/PCBBuilds or r/PCMasterRaceBuilds.
 To just simply message us click here for an integrated contact form!.
-Do not PM us for build requests, if you have a build request, please make a thread in /r/PcMasterRaceBuilds!
-You can also always consult your final draft with /r/PCMasterRace!
+Do not PM us for build requests, if you have a build request, please make a thread in r/pcmasterrace, r/PCBuilds or r/PcMasterRaceBuilds!
+You can also always consult your final draft with r/PCMasterRace!

 Meet (some, not all) the builders.